 Each Color is it’s own Cricut Layer

-Think of images in colors.
-Each color in the image will be it’s own layer.
-Multi colored images can also be called layered images.
+Remember, each color in the image will be it’s own layer.
 For this example I am going to use a multi color image that has three colors, so there are three Cricut layers.
-Those layers would include

 - Black layer